What is the definition of compromise?

-In our relationships (we learnt) you do need the ability to compromise – family life is dependent on everyone being willing, at times, to compromise on personal preferences.
+In our relationships (we did learn), you need the ability to compromise.
+Family life is dependent on everyone being willing, at times, to compromise on personal preferences.
 We are not always going to agree on everything.
-We will have different views, opinions, likes and dislikes based on our character and personality.
-For a family unit to work together, every day, there has to be a willingness to compromise, while working to be fair and to take everyone’s views into consideration.
+We will have different views and opinions.
+Our likes and dislikes, will be based on our character and personality.
+For a family unit to work together every day, there has to be a willingness to compromise.
+At the same time, trying to be fair and to take everyone’s views into consideration.

 However we should not compromise on our integrity, on our core beliefs.
-There is one relationship that demands our all, our wholehearted commitment, and that is to love the Lord with all of our heart, soul and strength.
+There is one relationship that demands our all and our wholehearted commitment.
+That is to love the Lord with all of our heart, soul and strength.

 “For the eyes of the Lord range throughout the earth to strengthen those whose hearts are fully committed to Him.”2 Chronicles 16:9

 Throughout history there are those heroes of faith who stood for what they believed in.
 People who fought for the freedom of speech, and the freedom to practice our faith, that we now take for granted.
 We should not be complacent.
 There is a need to encourage dialogue, and discussion, with those who have different views from our own.
 And be willing to speak out, to say what we believe.